 \begin{proof} Expanding the product shows that

 Since the domain of summation is contained in \eqref{eq:DomainForIntegers}, we have

 by Assumption \ref{assumption:Theorem1}.
 Thus, the sum is zero because $\psi$ is supported in $[-1,1]$. \end{proof}

-We begin by investigating the first range in \eqref{eq:decomp_int}, where van der Corput's lemma can be applied in order to relate the integral over the exponential sums $S_1,\ldots,S_d$ to the integral over their corresponding exponential integrals as follows.
+We begin by investigating the first range in \eqref{eq:decomp_int}, where van der Corput's lemma can be applied in order to replace the exponential sums $S_1,\ldots,S_d$ within a small part of the integration domain by analogous exponential integrals.